KaiwenHuu/kaiwenhuu.github.io/notes/machinelearning/rnn.md

 - Memory issue
 - Vanishing or exploding gradients

 Note that seq2seq can be adopted to be *multi-modal*.
-That is, the model can take a video as an input and output a text (e.g., caption).
+That is, the model can take a video as an input and output a text (e.g., caption), vice versa, or any other input-output pair where the datastructures are different.

 ### LSTM